vikram123456/Vikram_Assessment/README.md

 This project is an assement which follows following standards as per instructions.

-● It has tab bar based application with two tabs.
+● It two tabs Gallery and Favorites

 ● Interfaces created by using UIKit.